getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     <img src="./media/image83.png"
 style="width:4.51706in;height:2.6669in" />

-11. Go to variable from the top and select all right side check box for all variable.
+11. Go to variable from the top and select all right-side check box for all variables.

     <img src="./media/image84.png"
 style="width:6.26806in;height:3.05694in" />